 If the pass hasn’t loaded after Steps 2 and 3, check the card status at dconecard.dc.gov or call the School Transit Office.

 1. Metrobus hours.
 We have removed the time-of-day and day-of-week restrictions on bus travel.
 Students will be able to take a free bus trip all day, every day to get to school and school-related activities within the District.

 2. Signing-up for Kids Ride Free.
 We no longer require students to sign-up for the program online.
 Instead, the electronic Kids Ride Free pass will be issued to all eligible students who are enrolled in school and have a DC One Card.
 Note: This new process does not apply to private school students.
 Private school students must sign-up to get the Kids Ride Free on Bus pass at dconecard.dc.gov.

 3. Website.
-We upgraded the dconecard.dc.gov website to allow students to check the status of their Kids Ride Free pass as well as their stored value balance.
+We have upgraded the dconecard.dc.gov website to allow students to check the status of their Kids Ride Free pass as well as their stored value balance.

-For additional information about the School Transit Subsidy Program, please find more details below or call (202) 673-1740.
+For additional information about the School Transit Subsidy Program, please call (202) 673-1740.